Served: 20 months

-Later in the year, on July 4, 1886 Patrolman Seip participated in the arrest of a drunk and disorderly man.
-The prisoner fiercely resisted and during the scuffle bit Patrolman Seip’s thumb, severely lacerating it.
-Patrolman Seip bandaged it until it healed, but was eventually overtaken by a raging fever and diagnose with septicemia (blood-poisoning).
-For some time he lingered in critical condition.
-He eventually recovered sufficiently to take on his duties with Patrol Squad No. 3.
+Three months into his career, on July 4, 1886, Patrolman Seip participated with other officers in the arrest of a drunken man.
+The prisoner fiercely resisted and, during the scuffle, bit Patrolman Seip’s thumb, severely lacerating it.
+Patrolman Seip bandaged it and allowed it to heal on its own; but he was eventually overtaken by a raging fever and diagnosed with septicemia (blood-poisoning).
+For some time he lingered in critical condition, but “owing to good care and a strong constitution,” he pulled through.
+He resumed his duties, this time with Patrol Squad No. 3.

 The poison was still in him as evidenced by large blotches covering his face and hands.
 During mid-November 1887, the poison overtook Patrolman Seip again.
-He took to his bed, treated by his father, and would not overcome the poison again.
-He died at noon on December 2, 1887.
+He took to his bed, treated by his father.
+He would not overcome the poison this time.
+Patrolman Seip died at noon on Friday, December 2, 1887.

-This narrative was researched and revised November 18, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+This narrative was further researched and revised September 2, 2021 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research product provided by Cincinnati Police Sergeant David R. Turner (Retired), Greater Cincinnati Police Historical Society Researcher.
+All rights are reserved to him and the Greater Cincinnati Police Museum.